la2050/challenge/_2020/live/clinica-msr-oscar-a-romero.md

   The broader impact to Los Angeles will be measured by:

-  # of staff we were able to keep employed due to grant funding;
+  Number of staff we were able to keep employed due to grant funding;

-  # of community members who were provided health education to prevent the
-  spread of COVID-19 through remote services.
+  Number of community members who were provided health education to prevent the spread of COVID-19 through remote services.